rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

 end
 ```

-Note that this code snippet is independent of which type of sectioning
+Note that this code fragment is independent of which type of sectioning
 node was used to create and initialize the corresponding section object.

 **CLARIFICATION**
 All nodes must be associated while they are being entered.

-As mentioned before, associating any nodes while they are being exited is
+As mentioned before, associating any nodes while they are being exited is in
-in principle in conflict with the node order of a tree.
+principle in conflict with the node order of the tree.
 In addition to that,
 the event that is used to associate nodes has a significant impact on the
-detection of a section's first and last nodes.
+detection of a section's first and last nodes:

-Note that the first node of a section is, by definition, identical to its
-first top-level node.
-In contrary to that, the last node of a section is
-not always identical to its last top-level node.

 ```
 <n1> <n2> <n3> </n1>